-The student must file an on-line application for the degree through the Student Information System by October 1 for January graduation, by February 1 for May graduation, and by June 1 for August graduation; and the student must have discharged all financial obligations to Case Western Reserve University.
+The student must file an online application for the degree through the Student Information System by Oct.
+1 for January graduation, by Feb.
+1 for May graduation, and by June 1 for August graduation.
+The student must also have discharged all financial obligations to Case Western Reserve University.

 Students are eligible to participate in May commencement activities provided that they have completed all degree requirements during that spring semester or the immediately preceding fall semester or summer session, or have an appropriate plan to complete their degree requirements in the upcoming summer session or fall semester.
 A student may participate in Commencement only once as a bachelor’s degree candidate, though exceptions are sometimes made for students receiving a second bachelor’s degree at least one year after the first.

 The academic records of all students are in the Office of Undergraduate Studies, 357 Sears Building.
 Students may review their files in that office by appointment.
 A student must sign a request and present his/her ID card at the time of the appointment.

 Students are expected to attend classes regularly.
 Each instructor is free to determine the extent to which absences affect the final grades of students but should make the policy regarding attendance known at the start of the course.
 Instructors should report excessive absences to the Office of Undergraduate Studies.
 Instructors who judge a student’s absences from class to be excessive may drop the student from the course with a grade of F. Instructors taking such action must notify the student’s dean in writing.